 - The Aspen Club is a local club for people older than 50 through University of Colorado Health.
 This link provides more information about the club as well as schedules for health- or senior-related classes and screenings.

-- The Foundation on Aging for Larimer County addresses the needs of older adults, raises community awareness of those needs, and fosters solutions that improve quality of life.
+- The Partnership for Age-Friendly Communities addresses the needs of older adults, raises community awareness of those needs, and fosters solutions that improve quality of life.

 - Poudre River Public Library District